Looking for a Good Cat Food Recipe?

 Some vets feel that when fed exclusively, homemade diets may result in vitamin/mineral deficiencies that can adversely affect a pet’s health.

-If you choose to feed your cat a homemade diet, you must understand and meet your cat’s needs to stay healthy.
+If you choose to feed your cat a homemade diet, like this cat food recipe, you must understand and meet your cat’s needs to stay healthy.

 Monitor your cat’s health by observing his/her temperament, skin, coat and waste.
 If you notice anything strange, contact your veterinarian immediately.